Tinn Municipality

 The Krossobanen is the oldest aerial tramway in Northern Europe.
 It was built in 1928 as a gift from Norsk Hydro.
-The Hardangervidda National Park center is located at the lake Møsvatn, just east of Tinn.
+The Hardangervidda National Park center is located at Skinnarbu on the southeastern shore of the lake Møsvatn in the far western part of the municipality.

 General information

+Administrative history

-The parish of Tind (later spelled "Tinn") was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1860, the southeastern area of the municipality around the village of Hovin (population: 815) was separated from Tinn to become part of the newly created Gransherad Municipality.
-On 24 March 1903, an unpopulated area of Tinn Municipality was transferred to Hovin Municipality.
+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each town (ladested or kjøpstad) and each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, Tinn prestegjeld was established as Tind Municipality (later spelled Tinn).
+In 1860, the southeastern area of the municipality around the village of Hovin (population: 815) was separated from Tinn Municipaltiy to become part of the newly created Gransherad Municipality.
+On 24 March 1903, an unpopulated area of Tinn Municipality was transferred to the neighboring Hovin Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipality of Hovin was dissolved.
-All of Hovin located east of the lake Tinnsjå (population: 461) was merged into Tinn Municipality (the rest of the old Hovin municipality became part of Notodden Municipality).
+On 1 January 1964, Tinn Municipality was enlarged when the areas of Hovin Municipality that were located east of the lake Tinnsjå (population: 461) were merged into Tinn Municipality.
+(The rest of the old Hovin Municipality became part of the neighboring Notodden Municipality).

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.

 Name

-The municipality (originally the parish) comes from an old name for the area (Tinnr) or an old name for the local Tinnsjå.
+The municipality is named after the old Tinn prestegjeld.
+The prestegjeld was named after an either old name for the area (Tinnr) or an old name for the local lake Tinnsjå.
 The name is possibly derived from the word tjǫrn which means "small lake" or "pond".
 Historically, the name was spelled Tind.